Floopert/CW2024/Readme.md

 ### Scoreboard.java (com.example.demo.imageObjects.hud)
     -this class instantiates the scoreboard image so that it could be added to the scene in LevelViewParent.java -it will also accept score updates

+### WavesLeftDisplay.java (com.example.demo.imageObjects.hud)
+    -this class instantiates the waves left image so that it could be added to the scene in LevelViewParent.java -it will also accept updates on the wave count remaining